rwieruch/blog_robinwieruch_content/blog/react-radio-button/index.md

 Our Radio Button component is a [reusable component](/react-reusable-components) now.
 For example, if you would give your input field some [CSS style in React](/react-css-styling), every Radio Button component which is used in your React project would use the same style.

-If you would want to create a radio button group now, you could just use multiple Radio Button components side by side and maybe style them with some border and some alignment, so that a user perceives them as a group of radio buttons:
+If you would want to create a radio button group now, you could just use multiple Radio Button components side by side inside a fieldset element, with a legend so that the user (and more importantly, screen readers) perceive them as a group of options.:

 ```javascript
 const App = () => {